 - No leggings, yoga pants, jeggings, skinny pants/jeans

 - Middle and high school male students should be clean shaven.

 - PE clothing should be modest fitting, loose and shorts should be to the top of the knee.
 Shirts with sleeves are

-- Except for K3-2nd grade students, all other students must wear polo-type shirts
+- Except for K3-4th grade students, all other students must wear polo-type shirts with collars.

 - Hair for boys and girls should not be bleached or dyed to an unnatural color.
 Hair should be clean and neatly